It's a lot of work for a project team to build an intranet, so getting to the launch stage is a satisfying and exciting milestone!

 1. Test the Site

 After working intensely on an intranet, it's easy for project team members to inadvertently overlook things.
-Getting user feedback prior to launch can often reveal minor tweaks in functionality or content that will have a big impact on employees' daily work.
+Getting user feedback by pilot testing prior to launch can often reveal minor tweaks in functionality or content that will have a big impact on employees' daily work.
 Identify some key tasks, then sit beside a user as they perform the task and talk through their experience.
 If several users give similar feedback and it's fixable, you have a pre-launch opportunity.

 2. Train Users and Give Them Access